Tom-Nagy/walking-around/README.md

 Walking Around is a Club situated in Bray (County Wicklow, Ireland).
 It is a group of people from all ages and background that enjoy hiking.
-The Club meet regularly to accomplish different types of walks from easy to advanced difficulties.
+The Club's members meet regularly to accomplish different types of walks and activities from easy to advanced difficulties.

 ## Table of Content :